michaellindon/distributions/docs/index.md

 ![logo](named-logo.jpg)
 # Introduction to Distributions
 Distributions is a statistical computing environment for Clojure.
-It uses Clojures protocols and multimethods to build a rich abstraction for manipulating and composing probability distributions, both parametric and nonparametric.
+It uses Clojures protocols and multimethods to build a rich abstraction for interacting with and manipulating probability distributions, as well as extra functionality to make the lives of those working with probabilistic models little bit easier.
+Hopefully you will be pleased by some of the design choices that were made in building the distributions API.

+Michael Lindon

 # Features
 * Idiomatic Clojure wrappers around Apache commons math distributions